 The following categories of Creative are restricted when using the Services.
 MediaMath in its sole discretion may require immediate removal of any creatives which fail to adhere to these guidelines:

 |Cannabis||Cannabis-related advertising (advertising products derived from the cannabis plant, including the compounds THC or cannabidiol, as well as any other hemp-derived products; hereafter “Cannabis Ads”) is permitted in select jurisdictions, only.

 Advertisers who wish to serve Cannabis Ads must complete an intake questionnaire and submit their creative to MediaMath for approval.
-Only approved advertisers may serve Cannabis Ads, provided they and their creative comply with the Advertising Standards published by the National Association of Cannabis Businesses, available at https://www.nacb.com/advertising in addition to the remainder of the MediaMath User Policy and any Cannabis-specific setup guidelines.
+Only approved advertisers and their approved campaigns may serve Cannabis Ads, provided they and their creative comply with the Advertising Standards published by the National Association of Cannabis Businesses, available at https://www.nacb.com/advertising in addition to the remainder of the MediaMath User Policy and any Cannabis-specific setup guidelines.
 Where local Cannabis laws and regulations may differ from NACB guidelines, deference is given to the local legal and regulatory framework.
 Due to the evolving nature of the regulatory landscape around cannabis products, MediaMath reserves the right to reject advertisers or creative for any reason.
 Please contact your MediaMath representative for details on the approval process.